Professional brand and networking Thought Leadership and Content Creation

 You worry that not responding to a negative comment will hurt your professional image and let others decide what people think of you.

 Change from "fighting attacks" to "managing your story" by answering for the sake of the silent people watching, not for the poster.
 Use "we" language to restate your professional rules and facts, turning a "defense" into a "public announcement" for your real audience.
-By correcting the record calmly, you show the poise of a leader too busy achieving things to get involved in small fights.
+Correcting the record calmly shows the poise of a leader too busy achieving things to get involved in small fights.
+For more on turning comments into connection, see our guide on responding to audience comments and questions professionally.

 Write your reply for the important client who might find the thread six months from now, not for the person who annoyed you today.